Dance Styles

 This evolved by taking the Foxtrot at a faster tempo thus making it a

-it an energetic and lively dance.
-The Quickstep is included as one of
+energetic and lively dance.
+The Quickstep is included as one of the

 Ballroom Tango

-is slightly faster and has been standardised and included in the five
+music is slightly faster and has been standardised and included in the

 Argentine Tango